collaborative-robotics/documentation/docs/pages/api-robot-motion.rst

   ``spatial/servo_cf`` and ``body/servo_cf``.
 The same can be applied for measured twist and wrench (``measured_cv`` and ``measured_cf``).

-* For relative cartesian command, the specfications don't specify if the relative transformation is defined with respect to the end effector or the base frame of the robot.
+* For relative cartesian command, the specifications don't specify if the relative transformation is defined with respect to the end effector or the base frame of the robot.
 These commands have not been implemented on the dVRK.